 What Helen’s students say: “Helen aptly balanced new material and review so that we never felt either lost or bored.
-Each lesson was pure delight.
 We followed the book, but Helen’s explanations were never limited to the book.
 Her notes (which she always sent us) and exercises were extremely helpful.
 There’s a strong feeling of community in class.
 Helen has gone above and beyond.
 I can’t imagine a better person to teach Ancient Greek, and I feel very honored to have begun this journey with her.”

 Dr Joanne Brown